qpython-android/qpython/qpython-docs/source/en/guide_androidhelpers.rst

    Returns and removes the oldest n events (i.e. location or sensor update, etc.) from the event buffer

+   :return: A List of Maps of event properties

 .. py:function:: eventWaitFor(eventName, timeout)

    Blocks until an event with the supplied name occurs.
 The returned event is not removed from the buffer

+   :return: Map of event properties

 .. py:function:: eventWait(timeout)

    Blocks until an event occurs.
 The returned event is removed from the buffer

+   :return: Map of event properties

 .. py:function:: eventPost(name, data, enqueue)